Dear worldwide inline skaters,

 Level of Skating:

 Average distance of the “Munich Blade-Night” routes is 17km (about 11 miles).
+But none of the route is average - see above.

 Average duration of the skating event: 2 hours.
 This is counted from first skaters starting until last skaters arriving.